The Tragic End to a Longtime Black-Car Driver’s Campaign Against Uber

 Uber’s Casualties

-Drivers talk about their work—or the lack thereof—while waiting for fares in designated holding areas at JFK.
+Drivers talk about their work — or the lack thereof — while waiting for fares in designated holding areas at JFK.

 Interviews by Alexa Tsoulis-Reay